study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 21: THE FIFTH COUNTER - "THE 3 QUARTERS"
+### COUNTER 21: THE FIFTH COUNTER - "THE 3 QUARTERS"

 **Original Text:** *The Vth callyd the iij quarters A pfur a rake wyth a quarter full ſtanding ſtylle pley an other voyde a bove hys hede wt an other at hys legge then voyde bake the ryght legge wt an other quarter and be att youre ſtoppe.*